eisenjulian/nlp_estimator_tutorial/blog.md

 ![Model weights](https://raw.githubusercontent.com/eisenjulian/nlp_estimator_tutorial/master/token_weights.png)

-As we can see, tokens with the most positive weight such as 'refreshing' are clearly associated with positive sentiment, while tokens that have a large negative weight are
+As we can see, tokens with the most positive weight such as 'refreshing' are clearly associated with positive sentiment, while tokens that have a large negative weight are undeniably

 ### Embeddings